mca91/ITEWR_DC_Course/chapter3.md

 *The multiple regression model from the previous exercise, `mod`, is available in your environment.*

+Behold again the description of variables provided with the `Boston` data set.
+Think about which variable You would expect to have the highest $p$-value in a model including all variables as regressors and why.

 *** =instructions

 - Regress `medv` on all remaining variables that You find in the `Boston` data set.